Radhanath Swami: Bhaktivedanta Hospital

-Emerging from the Radha Gopinath Temple congregation, the Bhaktivedanta Hospital has become a flagship center for holistic health and spiritual care in Mumbai.
-What started as a dream to provide quality healthcare at affordable cost by a few fresh medical graduates way back in 1986, transformed into the present-day state-of-the-art 150-bed multi-speciality hospital by Sri Chaitanya Welfare Charitable Trust.
-As a tribute to ISKCON founder A. C. Bhaktivedanta Swami Prabhupada and by the inspiration of Radhanath Swami, it essentially functions as a "not-for-profit" institution with the motto of "Serving in Devotion".
+Emerging from the Radha Gopinath Temple congregation, the Bhaktivedanta Hospital has become a center for holistic health and spiritual care in Mumbai.
+It started off as an aim of fresh medical school graduates in 1986 which has now become the present-day multi-specialty hospital by Sri Chaitanya Welfare Charitable Trust.
+As a tribute to ISKCON founder A. C. Bhaktivedanta Swami Prabhupada and by the inspiration of Radhanath Swami, it functions as a "not-for-profit" institution with the motto of "Serving in Devotion".

 In the early days, the doctors conducted medical camps in various areas in and around Maharashtra.
 These served the medically deprived and needy.
 Years of dedicated service to thousands of patients led to the launch of 7-bed 'Sri Chaitanya Clinic' (or Bhaktivedanta Clinic) in Mira Road, Mumbai in 1992, which eventually led to establishing the 60-bed Bhaktivedanta Hospital in 1998.

 Though closed in 2003 due to a labour dispute, it reopened in August 2004 under a different trust.
 As of 2014, it also includes four ultramodern operation theaters, a 16-bed ICU, 120 consulting specialists and 360 medical and paramedical staff – about half of which are initiated Hare Krishna followers.

 The hospital also houses an Ayurveda, Yoga and Rehabilitation Center as well as an exclusive department on Spiritual Care.
 On the educational front, it includes an Institute of Nursing Education, Institute of Paramedical Science and a Certificate Course for Spiritual Care in Nursing.
 The Bhaktivedanta Cancer Institute, Eye Care/Vision Center, Urology Center and Center of excellence in Heart Care enhance the breadth of services offered.
-The hospital also has a special team for counselling patients and an impressive palliative care unit.
+The hospital also has a special team for counselling patients and a palliative care unit.